-Boy with Mural in Dheisheh Camp was selected in August for publication in Best of Photography 2018.
+Boy with Mural in Dheisheh Camp was selected in July for publication in Best of Photography 2018.
 Photographer's Forum magazine photo editor Nell Campbell selected the top 12% of over 8,760 entries from sixty countries worldwide.
+This photograph was also selected in August for a Photo Review magazine web exhibition.
 The mural is a copy of Palestinian political cartoonist Naj al-Ali's work.
 The text in it reads "My weapon comes out and tells me not to stop fighting for our land".
 In this case the weapon is a combination paintbrush and conductor's baton.

-Leilah's Garden: The Ant is currently part of a juried group show, Close-Up, at the 1650 Gallery in Los Angeles.
-The show will run through July 2018 and features macro-photography by a variety of artists.
+Leilah's Garden: The Ant was part of a juried group show, Close-Up, at the 1650 Gallery in Los Angeles.
+The show was exhibited during July 2018 and featured macro-photography by a variety of artists.

 Leilah's Garden is part of a larger photo-essay about Palestine.
 Palestinians are like ants, and I mean this in admiration, with their ability to navigate around barriers and impediments.
 Like this specimen in Leilah’s garden perched on top of a thistle they are also capable of a sharp bite.